sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.
 - [ ] The generated case prompt clearly says image generation is mandatory when available.
 - [ ] The generated case prompt says not to skip image generation, not to merely describe images, and not to use text cards unless image generation is unavailable.
+- [ ] The generated case prompt includes Mandatory Post-Image Story Continuation rules.
+- [ ] The generated image prompts are limited to reference-aid content only and do not contain story opening text or player handoff text.
+- [ ] The generated image prompts require exact locked case names, roles, locations, and visible objects only.

 ---